Seetharama Kalyana: Plot

 Later they get into an argument, with Arya revealing his love for her and being frustrated on her not having a clarity on her life and that she keeps waiting for a prince and doesn't realize what she has.
 Geetha furiously returns home, and accepts a marriage proposal by her cousin Chandan out of anger.
 Chandan's father Viswa learns about Geetha and Arya's love, and reveals it to Narasimha.
 Narasimha tells Geetha about his past:

 Past: Narasimha's elder sister Meera gets engaged to Viswa, who was his trusted servant and employer.
 Ten days before her wedding, Viswa finds Meera pregnant with Shankar's child and reveals it to Narasimha, due to which the friendship turns into enmity.

 Present: It is revealed that Arya is Shankar's son, where Shankar learns about Arya being in love with Narasimha's daughter Geetha.
 Shankar tells Arya to head towards Geetha's village.
 After a fight, Arya reveals that Meera was in love with another doctor, who is also named as Shankar.
 When Shankar finds that she was pregnant with Dr. Shankar's child (Arya).
 They decided to reveal it to Narasimha.
 However, Viswa gets enraged upon learning this and killed Meera and Dr. Shankar.
 Shankar was also knocked by Viswa and gone into coma.
 With no one left, Shankar decided to bury the truth as Viswa married Narasimha's younger sister Jyoti, and raised Arya as his own son.

-Narasimha and his family gets distraught upon learning this, Chandan and Viswa tries to kidnap Geetha, but Arya and Shankar stopsvthem and lets them live.
+Narasimha and his family gets distraught upon learning this, Chandan and Viswa tries to kidnap Geetha, but Arya and Shankar stops them and lets them live.
 Finally, Shankar and Narasimha reunite and they approve Geetha and Arya's relationship.